-These easy chocolate chip M&M cookies are light, chewy, and perfectly sweet.
+These easy Eggless chocolate chip cookies with M&M are light, chewy, and perfectly sweet.
 They are Gluten-Free and can be made Paleo, Vegan, and Keto too.
-The chocolate chips are decadent and gooey while the candy-coated M&Ms add a subtle crunch.
-They are low in sugar making them a great snack for any occasion.
+The dark chocolate chips are rich and decadent, the candy-coated M&Ms add just the right amount of crunch.
+This easy cookie recipe is also low in sugar making them a great snack for any occasion.

 I picked out pink M&Ms this time with Valentine’s Day just right around the corner!